 Did you know the average person gains 5-10 pounds from Thanksgiving to New Years?

 This weight gain can be very hard to undo.
 Many people who gain this weight will not lose it ever again.

 For one, our bodies can start getting used to the higher caloric intake and continuing at that level after the holiday season may seem normal.

 But the high calorie Holiday meals are obviously far from normal.

 This is equivalent to about one tall nonfat Pumpkin Spice Latte from Starbucks.
-And how many of us only get the tall?!

 So, how can you avoid this holiday weight gain trap?